0ddbird/OC_Python_P2/README.md

 - Write it to the `exports/covers/` local directory
 - Return the Book namedtuple

-After all the tasks were executed, gathered all the books in a list.
+After all the tasks were executed, asyncio gathered all the books in a list.

 #### Step 5